romgrod/kaya/documentation/custom_parameters.md

-How to pass parameters to a test suite execution?
+How to pass parameters to a test task execution?
 ==============

-As Kaya retrieve information from suite's file called cucumber.yml allocated on projet root folder.
+As Kaya retrieve information from task's file called cucumber.yml allocated on projet root folder.

-You can send parameters to a test suite execution and your tests can take that data to run in a certain way you need or want.
+You can send parameters to a test task execution and your tests can take that data to run in a certain way you need or want.

-To ask for parameters into a test suite you have to set them up in cucumber.yml file.
+To ask for parameters into a test task you have to set them up in cucumber.yml file.

-There are basically two types of fields you can show in test suites (text field and select list).
+There are basically two types of fields you can show in test tasks (text field and select list).

 This fields can be setted as required values and or with a default value.

-All custom parameters must be defined on each test suite you need by using the custom parameter:
+All custom parameters must be defined on each test task you need by using the custom parameter:

       #cucumber.yml